 There are a couple of major changes we are expecting to come to the iMac display.
 We expect that Apple will, as it has with so many products, reduce the bezels to allow for a bigger screen - it did exactly that for the 24in iMac.
 Display technology has evolved in such a way as to accommodate smaller bezels, and smaller bezels is likely to mean an even bigger screen.

 How big will the new display be?
 We expect that the screen size will increase from the current 27in based on the fact that Apple was able to squeeze a 23.5in screen (measured diagonally) into the 24in iMac.
 That was an increase from the 21.5in display on the older model.
 And yet the size of the iMac only increased a fraction (the new model is 1cm taller and about 2cm wider.
 This new screen is a 4.5K Retina display, offering 4,480 x 2,520 pixels.

 With the larger 4.5K display the smaller iMac is edging in on the 5K display of the 27in iMac.
 In that case the 5K Retina display offers 5,120 x 2,880 pixels.
 It's not only the 24in iMac making it look bad - many modern displays are larger than 30in so the 27in iMac display looks small by comparison.

 Apple already makes one 32in display: the Pro Display XDR.
 That display offers 6K resolution.
 So Apple could theoretically equip the new iMac with a similar 32in display.

 Another screen tech that could be coming to the iMac is XDR - first seen on Apple's Pro Display XDR.
-The iPad Pro now has an XDR display, as does Apple's Pro Display XDR, obviously.
-It certainly looks like a tech that Apple is positioning for its pro users.
+The iPad Pro now has an XDR display and so do the 14in and 16in MacBook Pro, so it certainly looks like a tech that Apple is positioning for its pro users.

-A quick look at the Pro Display XDR can give us an insight to some of the other features we could gain with the new iMac screen, although we certainly wouldn't expect to see them all.
+A quick look at the Pro Display XDR can give us an insight to some of the other features we could gain with the new iMac screen, although we may not see them all.